Skip to main content

 Not every member becomes a volunteer or joins a leadership team.
 We cannot forget them as they will make up the bulk of our churches.
 If you don’t have the personnel to give everyone a personal call, many church software apps will allow you to track your members and even send messages to check-in when they miss service.

 Every church needs to have an event manager.
 No matter what kind of church you have, you run events. weddings, vacation bible school, passion plays, and more all fall under the umbrella of event management.
+Get the breakdown on how to throw successful events in this article on church event management.

-What Is Church Administration?
+What About Church Administration?
+Is That Different?

 Church administration is quite simply the structure that organizes people into the management team and ministry leader teams defined in the above section.
+Church administration usually starts with a church board or a bishop, depending on your polity.
+A denominational board or synod above them provides guidance.

-Benefits Of Church Management Software
+How Will Church Management Software Help Things?

 Types Of Church Management Software